ayonli/jsext/README.md

      * Choose whether to use `worker_threads` or `child_process` for running the script.
      * The default setting is `worker_threads`.
      *
-     * In browser or Deno, this option is ignored and will always use the web worker.
+     * In browsers and Deno, this option is ignored and will always use the web worker.
      */
     adapter?: "worker_threads" | "child_process";
 }): Promise<{